 Should I get a tablet or a laptop?

 Windows tablets have disappointed for years, but the current Windows 8 generation is definitely showing signs of life.
 Especially because Win 8 is built for touch-screen use (although it's far from perfect), and most Windows 8 tablets and hybrids have a laptoplike mode or accessories that make them more universally useful.
 If you're doing a lot of typing or touch-pad navigation, I'd still stick to a traditional laptop, or at best a very laptoplike hybrid, such as Lenovo's Yoga line.

 That's a loaded question if there ever was one.
 Windows users appreciate the flexibility of that operating system, allowing for extreme tweaking and personalization.
 It's available on a nearly limitless variety of hardware, and with Windows 8, Microsoft has created a much more touch- and tablet-friendly OS, with a slick, modern look that's a big break from the past.

 Apple's operating system, on the other hand, is only available on a handful of desktops and laptops.
 That said, the joint hardware/software platform makes for a much more stable/predictable overall experience, and many prefer the user-friendly OS X layout and controls.
 Finally, Windows has a much larger available software library, especially when it comes to free software and games.

-Where can I find the latest laptop reviews?
+Where can I find the latest laptop and hybrid reviews?

-All the newest laptops news and reviews can be found here at CNET.com/laptops.
+All the newest mobile PC news and reviews can be found here at CNET.com/laptops.